Zupa Koperkowa z Ryżem

 Koperkowa: Polish Dill Soup with Rice

-And that’s what makes this classic ‘Zupa Koperkowa’ (pron.: zoopah coper-cova’, a Polish-style Dill Soup) so special.
-Here, our fragrant, feathery herb really takes the center stage.
+And that’s what makes this classic ‘Zupa Koperkowa’ so special.
+Here, our fragrant, feathery herb really takes centre stage.
 It takes less than 30 minutes to turn it into a delightful, fresh-tasting soup.

 For the full list of ingredients & detailed instructions, please see the recipe card at the end of this post.
 But before you scroll, there’s important stuff to know below.